lawrenceweetman/crutchwords-app/development-docs/product-requirements-document.md

 ## **3\.
 Core Principles**

-- **Privacy First:** Audio is processed in the browser.
+- **Privacy First:** Audio is captured in the browser and securely transmitted to a backend service for transcription.
 Only user-approved final transcripts are saved.
+Raw audio is never stored.
 - **Coach, Not Critic:** Based on research, we understand fillers are a _natural part of cognition_, not a "flaw."
 The app's voice must be supportive and encouraging, focused on awareness and replacement (with pauses), not "elimination."
 - **Actionable Feedback:** Don't just report—provide clear, real-time feedback the user can act on.
 - **Low Friction:** The tool should be instantly usable.
 Open the app and start talking.